Pricacy Policy

 For a complete list of the meta-data that we collect, please contact your SWOOP representative or request a copy of the relevant technical overviews via our Trust Center.

 All Customer data collected and managed by SWOOP is classified as sensitive and treated as such.
-Unless required or authorized by law, SWOOP will not use Personal Information for Customer or User for any other or new purpose without obtaining prior consent.
-SWOOP may use information provided by Customers to create de-identified data aggregated for research and benchmarking purposes.
+Unless required or authorised by law, SWOOP will not use Personal Information for Customer or User for any other or new purpose without obtaining prior consent.
+SWOOP may use information provided by Customers to create irreversibly anonymised, aggregated datasets for research and benchmarking purposes.
+Anonymisation is carried out using industry-standard techniques to ensure that re-identification of individuals is not reasonably possible.

 Collection and Use of Personal Information through the Website